EvilMindDevs/hms-unity-plugin/README.md

 During this step, you will create an app in AppGallery Connect (AGC) of HUAWEI Developer.
 When creating the app, you will need to enter the app name, app category, default language, and signing certificate fingerprint.
 After the app has been created, you will be able to obtain the basic configurations for the app, for example, the app ID and the CPID.

 1. Sign in to Huawei Developer and click **Console**.
-2. Click the HUAWEI AppGallery card and access AppGallery Connect.
+2. Click the under **Ecosystem services**, click on **App Services**.
-3. On the **AppGallery Connect** page, click **My apps**.
+3. Click on the **AppGallery Connect** under Distribution and Promotion.
+4. Click **My apps**.
-4. On the displayed **My apps** page, click **New**.
+5. On the displayed **My apps** page, click **New app** on top right.
-5. Enter the App name, select App category (Game), and select Default language as needed.
+6. Enter the App name, select App category (Game), and select Default language as needed.
-6. Upon successful app creation, the App information page will automatically display.
-There you can find the App ID and CPID that are assigned by the system to your app.
+7. Upon successful app creation, the App information page will automatically display.
+There you can find the App ID that is assigned by the system to your app.

 #### 1.3 Add Package Name
 Set the package name of the created application on the AGC.

-1. Open the previously created application in AGC application management and select the **Develop TAB** to pop up an entry to manually enter the package name and select **manually enter the package name**.
+1. In app information page, there is a label at top saying **"My Apps"**.
+Mouse hover on it and select **My Project**.
+This will lead you to the project information of your application
+2. You should see a pop up asking about your package name for the application.
+Select **Manually enter a package name**
-2. Fill in the application package name in the input box and click save.
+3. Fill in the application package name in the input box and click save.

 > Your package name should end in .huawei in order to release in App Gallery